Thomas Gamiette

-Thomas Gamiette (born 21 June 1986) is a Guadeloupe international footballer who plays as a defensive midfielder for Championnat National 2 side FC Fleury 91.
-He previously played in Ligue 2 for Reims, Tours, Paris FC and Bourg-en-Bresse, and in the Thai Premier League for BEC Tero Sasana.
+Thomas Gamiette (born 21 June 1986) is a Guadeloupean former professional footballer who played as a defensive midfielder in Ligue 2 for Reims, Tours, Paris FC and Bourg-en-Bresse, in the Thai Premier League for BEC Tero Sasana, and in the Championnat National 2 for FC Fleury 91.
+He made 12 appearances for the Guadeloupe national team, scoring once.

-International career

-International goals
+Career statistics

 Scores and results list Guadeloupe's goal tally first.